 Istomin had a very high regard for Emanuel Ax.
-He did not like to take part in juries, and rarely accepted, but he happened to be on the jury at the Queen Elisabeth Competition in 1972, where he was very disappointed that Ax came in only seventh, and the Arthur Rubinstein Competition in 1974, where he was delighted that he won First Prize.
-Istomin felt close to his younger colleague who forged his career with the same ideals and passions.
-Ax also wanted to be acknowledged as a great interpreter of both Beethoven and Chopin, Schumann and Ravel, Mozart and Rachmaninoff.
+He disliked to taking part in juries, and rarely accepted, but he happened to be on the jury at the Queen Elisabeth Competition in 1972, where he was very disappointed that Ax placed only seventh, and the Arthur Rubinstein Competition in 1974, where he was delighted that he won First Prize.
+Istomin felt close to his younger colleague who was forging his career with the same ideals and passion.
+Ax too, wanted to be acknowledged as a great interpreter of both Beethoven and Chopin, Schumann and Ravel, Mozart and Rachmaninoff.
 He intended to be both a soloist and a chamber musician.
 Thanks to the changing times and to Istomin’s pioneering work, Emanuel Ax managed to overcome the old prejudices and build a very successful career, which was a source of great satisfaction for his elder.
 They also shared other interests like French language and culture, and sports.

 Seeing Emanuel Ax record Rachmaninoff’s Symphonic Dances with Yefim Bronfman, who had also been one of his disciples, would have surely delighted Eugene Istomin.